 India incurred an overall -$175.6 billion trade deficit for all products during 2021, growing 89.8% from -$92.5 billion in red ink one year earlier.

 As defined by Investopedia, a country whose total value of all imported goods is higher than its value of all exports is said to have a negative trade balance or deficit.

-In 2015, India incurred the highest trade deficits with the following countries:
+India incurred the highest trade deficits with the following countries.

 These cashflow deficiencies clearly indicate India’s competitive disadvantages with the above countries, but also represent key opportunities for India to develop country-specific strategies to strengthen its overall position in international trade.

 Countries Generating India’s Biggest Trade Surpluses